 "a robust immune system is your number one defense system against ALL disease."

-If cold showers/plunges can improve Testosterone calculus, reduce depression, and improve circulation as well as skin and hair health, in addition to strengthening the immune system thereby improving gut health, I see every reason to include cold water therapy as part of a regular routine.
+If cold showers/plunges can improve Testosterone calculus, reduce depression, and improve circulation in addition to strengthening the immune system, I see every reason to include cold water therapy as part of a regular daily routine.